 - Have a word with your 'chimp brain' - I recommend the book (it is on audible too)

 - Do the 5 whys exercise - here is a more background on why this works

 - Be present!
 Take the focus of yourself and place it on giving value, listening, being curious and learning.

 - Understand that things like impostor syndrome are playing tricks on you - and could well be bringing on 'perfectionist' and 'people pleasing' ways of thinking that are not helping with this fear of being judged.

 Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.
 Marie Curie

 Is fear of being judged holding you back from making those videos for your website or social media posts?
 This will help!
-Download the free guide and let me know how you are progressing on this journey.
+Download the free guide (see the widget below or to the right) and let me know how you are progressing on this journey.
 Of course we can also talk about more bespoke options - 1:1 coaching for presentations, leadership, general clarity and confidence... just email or pick up the phone and we will arrange a free consultation.